European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 });
 ```

 It is possible that the user has opted out of EUID previously.
-In this case, EUID module respects the user's optout and no EUID token is generated and collected by Prebid.js.
+In this case, the EUID module respects the user's optout and no EUID token is generated and collected by Prebid.js.

 ## Checking the Integration